hellocodeco/exist-api-docs/docs/reference/authentication/index.md

 title: Overview
 ---

-There are two authentication methods — simple tokens, and OAuth2 clients.
+There are two authentication methods: simple tokens and OAuth2 clients.
 So which one do you need?

 **Simple token authentication** is read-only and exists as a basic means for users to access their own data from Exist.
 This method is available to everyone by exchanging a username and password for a token that doesn't expire.
 This is only recommended for quickly building a single-user, read-only client,